Makedonski Telekom: Internet provider

 Telekom offers a portfolio of Internet protocol-based services, data communications services, equipment sale and lease, and systems integration services.
 Makedonski Telekom endeavours to modernize its network and reach a high technological level.
 Modernization of the network infrastructure with the implementation of optical cables up to the end users, known as fiber-to-the-home (FTTH) is one of the main focuses.
 By the end of 2012, 88.068 FTTH homes passed, and 12.333 were connected to optic in several major cities such as Skopje, Kumanovo, Stip, Strumica, Ohrid, Gostivar.
 In November 2011, Makedonski Telekom started a project for modernization of the network through a new fully internet-based multimedia platform of the new generation.
 The IMS Platform is used for the provision of VoIP as part of the 2Play and 3Play services and as a base for the PSTN network migration towards the all-IP network.
 In less than nine months, as of November 2011 until June 2012, 100,000 Telekom users already used the new platform, i.e. were migrated on it.
 This platform replaces the existing digital telephone exchanges and is a preparation for the services of the new generation and the unlimited communication possibilities offered by the internet.
 In February 2014 Deutsche Telekom revealed that its subsidiary Makedonski Telekom had become the first European incumbent to convert its PSTN infrastructure to an all IP network.
 It took just over two years for all 290,000 fixed lines to be migrated onto the new platform.
 The capital investment worth 14 million euros makes North Macedonia the first country in the South-East Europe whose network will be fully based on Internet protocol.

 IP television

 Telekom IPTV was launched in November 2008 branded as MaxTV as the first digital TV offer for customers in the Republic of Macedonia.
 MaxTV offers +150 (HD/SD) TV channels and interactive services via the IPTV platform.
 MaxTV is used by near 100,000 households.

-Web portals

-The first web portal, designed by MTnet (former Internet service provider of Makedonski Telekom), was released on December 7, 1999.
-At that time, it was a combination of MTnet product and general Internet content portal.
-It was the first portal of that kind, offering mostly daily updated news and information to Internet users in the Republic of Macedonia.

-IDIVIDI (www.idividi.com.mk), as a brand, was launched in February 2004, introducing new types of content and adding functionality related to content publication and interaction with the visitors.
-Topics include World/Domestic News, Business information, Sports, Style, Fun, Health, Technology.
-By 2008 IDIVIDI has average 35.000 daily visitors and reached a pick of 60.000 daily visitors.
-IDIVIDI publish 200 news items daily.